 If a link is ever traced connecting your personal project to anything directly related to your job, you expose yourself to potential legal action and you may lose your job when you’re not ready which could lead to a very bad situation.
 Just don’t do it, and you’ll have nothing to worry about.

 - Don’t Quit Your Job Until You Reach The Optimum Stage

 Don’t quit your job unless you’re ready to do so.
-Let me tell you the simple truth, to be a successful entrepreneur is not just starting up a business from scratch but the ability and the resources to build the business through all its ups and down.
+Let me tell you the simple truth, to be a successful entrepreneur is not just starting up a business from scratch but the ability and the resources to build the business through all its ups and downs.
 It takes serious hard work and lots of resources to sustain business mostly at the initial stage when the revenue is not enough to take care of your family and business needs.
-Don’t make a rash decision of quitting your job if the business has not gain ground OR maybe needs your presence to grow.
+Don’t make a rash decision of quitting your job if the business has not gained ground OR maybe needs your presence to grow.
 If the business idea is most sought out for there, that is there is available market for it anytime any day, you can resign before launching the business.
 Alternatively, you must have saved enough capital to sustain you and your family for at least 6months and more.

 Finally, I want to congratulate you for taking this step by subscribing to this newsletter from me, I promise, you will not be disappointed with our services and business solutions.
 Click the below link to download the ebook on how to turn your passion into a money-spinning business.

 By Ozoemena O. Charles CMO at Zuma Marketing Limited

 and Publisher at SMEsmedia.com

 Zuma Marketing is a contemporary company that deals in audio-visual products and integration, modern teaching aids and educational resources.
 Since 2012, ZML has provided thousands of clients with reliable and cost-efficient technology solutions for their collaboration, presentation and Educational needs.